scrameri/Umweltbiologie/README.md

 # Welcome to the Praktikum Umweltbiologie - Ecological Genetics

 Here is the `R` [tutorial](https://github.com/scrameri/Umweltbiologie/blob/master/Tutorials.ipynb) for the practical, implemented as a [Jupyter notebook](https://jupyter.org/).
+To start the interactive session, klick on the link *open in collab*.

 It (briefly) covers the following topics:
 * reading data